The Best Things To Do In Catania Sicily

 3. Piazza Del Duomo: Catania’s City Heart

-Piazza Del Duomo is located in the Catania city’s heart and serves as a gathering place for locals and tourists.
+Piazza Del Duomo is located in the heart of Catania and serves as a gathering place for locals and tourists.
 The first thing that will attract your curiosity is the peculiar Fontana Dell’Elefante or Fountain of the Elephant.
-This black basalt statue with a white obelisk on the top and a marble pedestal sticks out as you will wonder what the statue means.
+This black basalt statue with a white obelisk on the top and a marble pedestal sticks out, and you will wonder what the statue means.
 It’s been the official symbol of Catania since 1239, and among the many legends, it’s believed it was built to protect Catania from the Etna Vulcano eruptions.
+Go on 2-hour city highlights walking tour of Catania to get a feel of the city.

 4. The Duomo: The Saint Agata Cathedral

-The Catania’s Duomo, or the Cathedral of Saint Agata, is an impressive architecture preserving different styles such as the Normann and Neoclassic.
+The Catania’s Duomo, or the Cathedral of Saint Agata, is an impressive architectural structure preserving different styles such as Normann and Neoclassic.
 Vaccarini entirely rebuilt it in the Baroque style after the earthquake in 1693 in baroque style.
 While its façade has plain grey colours, inside, you can find a variety of artworks, including frescoes and sculptures from the 17th century.

 You can also explore the crypts beneath the church, which contain tombs and monuments dedicated to various saints.
 The cathedral is open daily for visitors to admire its beauty and learn more about its ancient history.
 The Fest of Sain Agataha is held in August, and it’s a fantastic procession dedicated to Saint Agatha, Catania’s patron.